arjunpathy/world-news-visualizer/README.md

-# world-news-visualizer
-A fun way to read news all aound the world!
-Interact with a 3D globe to read the latest news happening all around the world.
+# D3 canvas globe with country hover

+A Pen created on CodePen.io.
+Original URL: [https://codepen.io/arjunpathy/pen/zYagMEO](https://codepen.io/arjunpathy/pen/zYagMEO).

+Demo on how to implement hover effect with d3-geo in a canvas